-AS outlined in last week's article, it was Georg Ahsbahs who first encouraged breeders to record family lines.
+Four generations of the Witt family, who brought Sacramento Song to the Holstein region (Photo: Susan Finnerty) AHSBAHS FARM AS outlined in last week's article, it was Georg Ahsbahs who first encouraged breeders to record family lines.
 "That was five generations ago when the system, which was actually quite unique, of giving num-bers to each family began.
 So then you know what the family produces.
 It's where the passion comes from, it's in the genes,' said Deike Ahsbahs.
-The family currently have do that much advertising but have customers from all over the world, including Switzerland and the USA."

-120 horses with 28 foals due in 2018.
+The family currently have 120 horses with 28 foals due in 2018.
 "The youngstock are kept out all year round, they don't mind the cold at all.
 They have big barns with straw where they can go in and lie down but rarely do," she added.

-"Most of our business is word-of-mouth, we don't really

-Zeremonie, ridden by Laura Kraut, is their current equine billboard in the States and the family have retained his Quiran half-brother, the last foal out of his Quick Star dam Toulouse, which they are aiming at the foals and it happened, a young four-year-old mare with her first foal adopted him.
-Sometimes there are mares that are born foster mares.
+"Most of our business is word-of-mouth, we don't really do that much advertising but have customers from all over the world, including Switzer-land and the USA."
+Zeremonie, ridden by Laura Kraut, is their current equine billboard in the States and the family have retained his Quiran half-brother, the last foal out of his Quick Star dam Toulouse, which they are aiming at the January inspections.

-January inspections.
 "She [Toulouse] died when he was three months old.
 An old breeder said 'Put him out in the group, he's going to find a mother.'
 We were a bit scared but it worked!
-We put him out in a group of three mares and this are very small and getting less, we are completely filled at the moment.
-It's pretty hard work and often you can end up with riders that are cowboys or people who think they can ride but can't really," she added, with a wry smile!
+We put him out in a group of three mares and